reactive-python/reactpy/docs/src/learn/writing-markup-with-psx.md

 </Pitfall>

-### Pro-tip: Use a JSX Converter
+### Pro-tip: Use a PSX Converter

 Converting all these attributes in existing markup can be tedious!
-We recommend using a [converter](https://transform.tools/html-to-jsx) to translate your existing HTML and SVG to JSX.
-Converters are very useful in practice, but it's still worth understanding what is going on so that you can comfortably write JSX on your own.
+We recommend using a [converter](https://transform.tools/html-to-psx) to translate your existing HTML and SVG to PSX.
+Converters are very useful in practice, but it's still worth understanding what is going on so that you can comfortably write PSX on your own.

 Here is your final result: